Campus Partners for Academic Support

 Through academic advising, professional school application advising, and career counseling, the Office of Pre-Professional Programs and Advising serves Krieger and Whiting undergraduates, graduate students, and alumni pursuing professional education in medicine, other health professions, and law.

-The Office of Study Abroad promotes, supports, and develops international programs that foster creativity, discovery and excellence in undergraduate education.
-Study Abroad advisors are available to help students assess which programs meet their academic and personal interests.
+The Global Education Office promotes, supports, and develops international programs that foster creativity, discovery and excellence in undergraduate education.
+Advisors are available to help students assess which programs meet their academic and personal interests.

 The Office of Student Disability Services serves full-time graduate and undergraduate students in the Krieger School of Arts and Sciences and the Whiting School of Engineering as well as visiting college and high-school students in JHU summer programs.